A Contact 5 Investigation is prompting new changes after we learned that state agencies are selling recalled cars to the general public.

 Last week, LaGrone shared with the auction company findings from her Contact 5 investigation that found dozens of government agencies auctioning off retired government vehicles that had open and active recalls.

-LaGrone discovered local county agencies, sheriff's departments, state agencies including Florida's Highway Patrol, selling cars at auction with potentially dangerous recalls including airbag recalls and wheel issues that could cause a driver to lose control.
+LaGrone discovered local county agencies, sheriff's departments and state agencies including Florida's Highway Patrol, selling cars at auction with potentially dangerous recalls including airbag recalls and wheel issues that could cause a driver to lose control.
 FHP had nearly two dozen vehicles up for auction with active recalls, the most of any one agency we found.

 When asked why the state's top road police were sending cars to auction with active recalls, Beth Frady, spokesperson for its parent agency (DHSMV) said, "in the case of the recall on the specific vehicles you inquired about, when a recall notice is issued, the notice states that a consumer must wait until a second notification is sent by the manufacturer as parts are not available or a remedy to the issue has not yet been determined."